akynazh/tg-search-bot/README.md

 ```

 Then you can start writing code.
 When you are done, remember to write or run a test instance (in `tests/test.py`).
 Please make sure there is no problem with the test before submitting the code.

-## Todo

-- [ ] Video search supports more magnetic websites (currently only The Pirate Bay is supported)
-- [ ] Support multiple languages

-If you also want to contribute to this project, please check out [todo list](https://github.com/akynazh/tg-search-bot#TODO) and read [development steps](https://github.com/akynazh/tg-search-bot#Development), issues and prs are welcome.